 Smoke rises from a building in Damascus, Syria on December 8.

-The Syrian prime minister added that he had tried to contact President Bashar al-Assad on the morning of December 8 but had been unsuccessful and that his whereabouts were unknown.
+The Syrian prime minister added that he had tried to contact President Bashar al-Assad on the morning of December 8 but was unsuccessful and that his whereabouts were unknown.
 The Russian Foreign Ministry confirmed that the Syrian president had left the country but did not say where he was.
 Bashar al-Assad has not been seen in public since the opposition entered Damascus.

 Several countries and international organizations said they are closely following the situation in Syria, calling for peaceful and stable solutions.